Regardless of the trade you mastered, we here to help you master your finances.

 UNIFORMS & PROTECTIVE GEAR: Some of the items you purchase may not be tax deductible--like socks, sunglasses, and other work clothes, even if required for your job.
 Specific-purpose types of gear may be deductible, but only if it is not for general wear--such as steel-toed boots, shirts with company-logo, and safety goggles.

 CONTINUING EDUCATION: Whether you took a course to learn a specialty repair or bought books or online webinar for additional designations, many educational expenses (other than to qualify for your first job or license) are typically deductible.

 SALES TAX: While not part of the income tax, do you know when you are required to collect and remit sales taxes to the state?
-What you can purchase without paying sales tax?
-Or how to get credit for taxes paid on items that you shouldn't have paid?
+Do you know what you can purchase without paying sales tax?
+Or how to get credit for taxes paid on items that you shouldn't have paid tax on?

 The Key to Tax Savings is by having a PLAN.
 Our knowledge of the law lets us find the loopholes that Save You Money.

 If you want it done correctly, come to us.
 We know the tax deductions you are entitled to take but didn't know about.

 Keeping good records is more than just getting ready for tax time.
 Information is what you need to be more competitive.